RFK crankshaft production systems

 The turn-chasing of crankshafts is a highly productive machining method used primarily for mass production.
 HELLER DRZ crankshaft production systems permit maximum machining accuracies with high machining flexibility and long tool change intervals, coupled with extremely short chip-to-chip times.

-• fast cutting edge change results in extremely short chip-to-chip-times
+- fast indexing of inserts results in extremely short chip-to-chip-times

-• all concentric diameters (main bearings, undercuts, grooves, flange and stub end) can be machined in a single set-up
+- all concentric diameters (mains, undercuts, grooves, flange and stub-end) can be machined in a single set-up

 The following features can be machined (also in combination):

-main bearings, undercuts and grooves, thrust bearings, flange diameters, stub-end diameters, concentric profiles, crankpin journals by means of eccentric clamping (special version), cheek faces and cheek outer diameters, chamfering (also eccentric and circumferential)
+mains, undercuts and grooves, thrust bearings, flange diameters, stub-end diameters, concentric profiles, pin bearings by means of eccentric clamping (special version), cheek faces and cheek outer diameters, chamfering (also eccentric and circumferential)

 Technical Data